Phase Transition in Taxi Dynamics and Impact of Ridesharing: Introduction

 Be that as it may, it is also important to note that at the system level, increasing the market share of taxi services can have adverse effects in large and crowded cities.
 For commuters to choose taxis over public transportation, it generally results in more trips on the road, more energy consumption and green house gas emissions at similar levels as private cars\cite{ShareGreen}.
 One should particularly note that this is also true when (potential) car-owners choose taxis over private vehicles, especially if taxi ridesharing (TRS) is not an available option, or very few people choose TRS when calling a taxi.
 If we replace one trip with a personal vehicle from home to office by a taxi ride, it can lead to additional pick-up trips and effectively more vehicles on the road (i.e. taxis that ply on the road without commuters consume road space, and thus contributing to congestions).
 Hence, reducing vehicle ownership in a city does not always lead to fewer trips on the road, and the contrary may happen when we try meet the demand originally satisfied by private vehicles with taxis without TRS.

-It is thus both theoretically interesting and practically useful to have a better understanding of the dynamics of taxis especially with TRS in an urban setting---when the supply and demand of taxi services vary both on spatial and temporal scales.
-We approach this problem via agent-based modelling and statistical analysis, with a particular focus on the impact of taxi ridesharing (TRS) on taxi dynamics.
-Some of the main issues we look at in this paper are: Is there an ideal taxi fleet size for certain city size such that the demand for taxi service is met?
+It is thus both theoretically interesting and practically useful to have a better understanding of the dynamics of taxis especially with TRS in an urban setting---when the supply and demand of taxi services vary both on spatial and temporal scales\cite{ts2}.
+Our main methodology in analysing this problem is to use microscopic agent-based modelling and statistical analysis, with a particular focus on the impact of taxi ridesharing (TRS) on taxi dynamics.
+Some of the main objectives of this paper are to tackle with the following issues: Is there an ideal taxi fleet size for certain city size such that the demand for taxi service is met?
 How will this number change if commuters are more open to TRS?
 Do commuters who share rides always sacrifice their total duration of travel (waiting time plus actual trip duration) for a more economic ride?
-Most of the results we discuss in this paper are quite generic and do not dependent on specific model and algorithm details of a taxi system, as long as the majority of the taxi demand is met with taxi-booking instead of road-side hailng.
+Most of the results we discuss in this paper are quite generic and do not dependent on specific model and algorithm details of a taxi system, as long as the majority of the taxi demand is met with taxi-booking instead of road-side hailing.
 We focus on taxi booking because with the technological advances it is becoming the mainstream mode for getting taxi services, and also because of its compatibility with TRS.
 The detailed analysis of the results in this paper lead to better understanding of the benefits and costs of a taxi system, and optimal tuning of such systems from the perspective of both the commuters and the policymakers.